altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Wha!?"<br/>

-Regis shrunk with the mention of Altina.
+Regis shrunk with the mention of Altina.<br/>

-Clarisse released her hands.
+Clarisse released her hands.<br/>

-Before he realized it, Regis had backed away for unknown reasons.
+Before he realized it, Regis had backed away for unknown reasons.<br/>

-Clarisse smiled happily.
+Clarisse smiled happily.<br/>

 "I was joking, Mr. Regis...
 Would you like some tea?"<br/>